About Selva

 What’s integral to the work of an emerging artist?

-I believe it's consistency.
+It's consistency.
 Artists who consistently produce artworks that exhibit focus, personal voice, and aesthetic sensibility show a strong commitment to their practice; they have the potential to gain a devoted following and pique the interest of serious collectors.

 What’s your favourite memory of childhood?